screwdriver-cd/executor-k8s/README.md

 | config.token | String | JWT to act on behalf of the build |
 | callback | Function | Callback for when task has been created |

-The `_start` function will start a job in kubernetes with labels for easy lookup.
+The `start` function will start a job in Kubernetes with labels for easy lookup.
 These labels are:
 * sdbuild: config.buildId

 The job runs two containers: